atreyasha/memory-daemon/README.md

     $ ./md_wizard

     1) Install memory daemon
-    2) Edit mail.conf
+    2) Edit md.conf
     3) Test memory daemon with dummy trigger
     4) Add crontab for memory daemon
     5) Uninstall memory daemon
     #?
 4
     ```

     Now, the memory daemon is activated.
-In order to test out its utility, you can manually set the threshold in `~/.config/mem_daemon/mail.conf` to a low value, such as `30`.
+In order to test out its utility, you can manually set the threshold in `~/.config/mem_daemon/md.conf` to a low value, such as `30`.
 Then, run a RAM intensive script and check if it gets terminated by `mem_daemon` and if you receive an email notification about it.

-    **Note:** The output of the crontab will be appended to ~/.config/mem_daemon/tmp.log for debugging purposes.
+    **Note:** The output of the crontab will be appended to `~/.config/mem_daemon/tmp.log` for debugging purposes.

 ### Uninstallation